Wondering what side dishes to serve with steak to have a true restaurant experience at home?

 You can also bake up a lovely loaf of Italian bread or serve a crunchy French baguette.
 Add some fragrant garlic butter to the table, and you’re all set!

-Potatoes are the quintessential side for a nice, juicy steak.
-My personal favorite is scalloped potatoes.
-I just love these thin-sliced, super cheesy potatoes.
+Our family favorite is all about scalloped potatoes.
+We just love these thin-sliced, super cheesy baked potatoes.

-They’re such a comforting classic.
-And if you cook them in a crockpot or Instant Pot, you can focus all of your attention on the star of the show – the beef!
+If you cook them in a slow cooker or Instant Pot, you can focus all of your attention on the star of the show – the beef!

 If you prefer the original, you can bake regular potato fries as well.